drmowinckels/drmowinckels.github.io/content/blog/2024/08-01_positron/index.md

 If you want to learn more about Positron, there is a [session](https://reg.conf.posit.co/flow/posit/positconf24/publiccatalog/page/publiccatalog/session/1712707493462001KPj8) at this year's posit::conf about it, and I'm sure it will be very interesting.
 You can even attend [virtually](https://posit.co/blog/posit-conf-2024-virtual-experience-registration/) for really good prices (or even free given the right circumstances).

+And there are several others who have written about this new IDE already, so you can read more about it from [Appsilon](https://www.appsilon.com/post/introducing-positron), [Andrew Heiss](https://www.andrewheiss.com/blog/2024/07/08/fun-with-positron/), and [InfoWorld](https://www.infoworld.com/article/2510428/maker-of-rstudio-launches-new-r-and-python-ide.html).
+There are also lots of [youtube](https://www.youtube.com/results?search_query=positron+IDE) videos already, so you have lots of options to learn more.

 Now we need to convince VScode extension developers to make their extensions also published on Open VSX, so we can have all the extensions we need in Positron as well.